Williamson County, Texas: County government

+Williamson County elected officials

 Congressional and state representation

 In recent decades, Williamson County has been a strongly Republican county.
 Before the 2018 elections, every federal and state elected official from the county was a Republican.
-Williamson County is in Texas's 31st U.S. Congressional District, which is represented by John Carter (R).
 It is in Texas Senate District 5, and is represented by State Senator Charles Schwertner (R).
 Williamson County includes three Texas House of Representatives Districts: 20, 52, and 136.
 District 20 is represented by Republican Terry Wilson, 52 by Caroline Harris, and 136 by Democrat John Bucy III.

+United States Congress

 Presidential election results

+Williamson County is currently a swing county since the late 2010s.
+The county votes well to the left of the state as a whole.

-Williamson County was once a solidly Democratic county.
-In 1976, it voted for President Jimmy Carter by a higher percentage (55%) than did voters in Travis County (52%).
-In 1980, however, the county swung dramatically to support Ronald Reagan, giving him 56% of the vote, almost equal to Carter's 1976 total.
+It was once a solidly Democratic county.
+In 1976 election, it voted for President Jimmy Carter by a higher percentage (55%) than did voters in Travis County (52%).
+In 1980 election, however, the county swung dramatically to support Ronald Reagan, giving him 56% of the vote, exceeding Carter's 1976 total.
 In subsequent years, the county became increasingly Republican, following a pattern similar to those of other suburban Texas counties.
-In 2004, President George W. Bush won 68% of the vote in Williamson County.
+In 2004 election, President George W. Bush won 68% of the vote in Williamson County.
 John McCain received 55% of the vote to Barack Obama's 42% in the 2008 election.
-In 2012, Republican Mitt Romney defeated Obama, 59% to 38%.
-In 2016, Donald Trump beat Hillary Clinton, 51%-41%.
+In 2012 election, Republican Mitt Romney defeated Obama, 59% to 38%.
+In 2016 election, Donald Trump beat Hillary Clinton, 51%–41%.

 However, the county narrowly swung Democratic in 2020, with Joe Biden winning a plurality over Trump, 49% to 48%.
+The county narrowly swung back into the Trump column for the 2024 election, thereby voting for the presidential election winner in 2016, 2020, and 2024.

-In recent years, Williamson County has again leaned toward the Democratic Party, with Beto O'Rourke edging out Ted Cruz in the 2018 U.S. Senate race, and James Talarico and John Bucy III both defeating Republican incumbents to win election to the State House of Representatives in districts mostly in Williamson County.
-However in the same 2020 election, county voters reelected Republican John Cornyn to the U.S. Senate as well as Republican John Carter to the U.S. House of Representatives.
+Democrats Beto O'Rourke and Colin Allred won the county against Ted Cruz in 2018 and 2024.
+James Talarico and John Bucy III both defeating Republican incumbents to win election to the 2022 in districts mostly in Williamson County.
+However, in the same 2020 election election, county voters reelected Republican John Cornyn to the U.S. Senate as well as Republican John Carter to the U.S. House of Representatives.
+Republican governor Greg Abbott won the county in 2022 by only one point, further showing that county has moved away from being safely Republican and become a competitive battleground.

 Election turnout reflects the county's tremendous growth.
 In 1960, only 7,870 votes were cast, compared to 289,555 in 2020.